How to Prepare Now for the Emergencies, Disasters You’ll Likely Be Facing Tomorrow

 Lewin also said it’s important for residents to register for the county’s local emergency alert system, Aware & Prepare, which sends out weather updates, emergency alerts and evacuation orders/warnings during disaster situations.

 Click here to register for Aware & Prepare alerts, and click here to register for Santa Barbara County Nixle alerts.
 Nixle alerts are available in English and Spanish.

 Click here to sign up for Noozhawk’s free Breaking News text alerts to your cell phone.

-Disaster response guides — including ones from Aware & Prepare, Ready.gov and the American Red Cross — have recommendations for what to include in emergency supply kits.
+Disaster response guides — including ones from Aware & Prepare, Ready.gov and the American Red Cross — have recommendations for what to include in power outage survival kits.
 The suggestions include everything from nonperishable food items, water and pet food to cash, medications, first-aid kits and extra batteries that people can use at home or take with them if they’re evacuated.